National Board of Examinations (NBE) has announced the exam date of NEET PG 2021 (National Eligibility cum Entrance Test Post Graduate).

 - The colleges that received recognition after the MCI Cutoff date are considered invalid.

 - The registration of the applicant is necessary with the M.C.I/ State Medical council.
-The documentary proof of the same must be furnished by the candidate on the day of.
+The documentary proof of the same must be furnished by the candidate on the day of examination and at the time of counseling/admission.

 The candidates can go through the registration process only once.